Part 3.1. Who may apply?

 • a political body.

-Any of these entities may, if provided as applicant details at time of filing, meet minimum filing requirements.
+The applicant details must have a name and address to meet minimum filing requirements.
 However, if the applicant appears not to have ‘legal personality’ this will be queried in examination.
 The application will not be accepted until the ownership details meet the requirements of section 27(2)(c) (see Part 10.1 for an explanation of these requirements).

 1.2 An application can be assigned prior to registration (s106), therefore the name of the applicant may change after filing.